What Is Key West Known For Pin 1

 The Florida Keys Lobster is to die for!

 3. Lobsters.
-The clawless, spiny Florida Keys lobsters are to die for.
+The clawless, spiny Florida Keys lobsters are to die for!
 Their sweet and tender meat melts in your mouth.
 Steamed, boiled, or grilled – top them with melted butter, and your taste buds will skyrocket to heaven.
 Another exceptional dish that’ll make you drool is the Lobster Reuben sandwich.
+Personally, I couldn’t decide if I wanted to eat the sandwiches or the grilled lobsters more.

 4. Pink shrimp.
 The Key West pink shrimp is the sweetest among its crustacean relatives.
 You can savor pink shrimps sautéed in scampi, battered and fried, atop a salad or pasta, or simply steamed and served with savory sauces.
-We highly recommend you try the shrimp burgers, which are Naddya’s favorite.
+I highly recommend you try the shrimp burgers, they were my favorite.

 The Fascinating Museums Key West Is Famous for